 Glamping at Balloon Fiesta

 Imagine waking up to a hot air balloon-filled sky.
 The Albuquerque International Balloon Fiesta® offers a one-of-a-kind glamping experience right from Balloon Fiesta Park.
 One to four guests can be accommodated per safari tent located in the glamping tent village, which is within walking distance of the field.
 An experience like this is once in a lifetime and spots are very limited so be sure to book your spot well in advance.
-Spots are sold out for this year’s Balloon Fiesta, but keep your eye out for the announcements and offerings for the 50th Albuquerque International Balloon Fiesta® in 2022.
+Spots are sold out for this year’s Balloon Fiesta, but the Indian Pueblo Cultural Center is offering RV camping.
+Keep your eye out for the announcements and offerings for the 51st Albuquerque International Balloon Fiesta® in 2023.

 Image Source: Albuquerque International Balloon Fiesta®